Enjoy Travel to Japan!

 It was founded in 1617 to deify and enshrine Tokugawa Ieyasu.

-Later, it was expanded using the financial power of the Tokugawa shogunate and is now globally known for its luxurious architecture and artistic carvings.
+Later, using the financial power of the Tokugawa shogunate, the shrine was expanded and is now world-famous for its lavish architecture and artistic carvings.

-Toshogu Shrine, along with the surrounding Rinnoji Temple and Futarasan Shrine, was registered as a UNESCO World Cultural Heritage site in 1999.
+Tōshō-gū, together with the nearby two shrines and one temple (Rinnō-ji and Nikkō Futarasan Shrine), was designated a UNESCO World Cultural Heritage Site in 1999.

-This article will provide detailed information on the historical background, highlights, and access information of Nikko Toshogu Shrine.
+This article explains the historical background, highlights, and access information for Nikkō Tōshō-gū in detail.

-After his death, Ieyasu left a will to move his remains from Kunozan in Shizuoka Prefecture to Nikko, and based on this wish, Nikko Toshogu Shrine was constructed.
+After his death, Ieyasu left instructions to have his body moved from Kunōzan in Shizuoka Prefecture to Nikkō, and Nikkō Tōshō-gū was constructed following his wishes.

-The shogunate invested a huge amount of money in the construction of Toshogu, bringing together the highest level of technology and art of the time.
+The shogunate invested enormous funds in the shrine’s construction, bringing together the highest-level craftsmanship and artistry of the time.

-The architecture underwent major renovations during the era of Tokugawa Iemitsu, Ieyasu's grandson, resulting in its current splendid appearance.
+The complex underwent major renovations during the era of Ieyasu’s grandson, Tokugawa Iemitsu, resulting in the lavish appearance seen today.

 Highlights